datapython/r_designExp/README.md

 This is a template for creating an [HTML GitBook style](https://bookdown.org/yihui/bookdown/html.html#gitbook-style) **[bookdown](https://github.com/rstudio/bookdown)** book, [hosted on GitHub Pages](https://bookdown.org/yihui/bookdown/github.html).
 It is based on the one created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.
 It assumes you know how to use git/GitHub and R Markdown, and have some familiarity with the **bookdown** package.
 If you don't, the package author Yihue Xie's RStudio webinar *[Introduction to Bookdown (R Package)](https://www.youtube.com/watch?v=dVqVscgwSpw)* provides an excellent introduction.
 In addition, check out [*bookdown: Authoring Books and Technical Documents with R Markdown*](https://bookdown.org/yihui/bookdown), also by Yihui Xie, both for the content and the format--it is itself a **bookdown** book.
+[This book](https://rstudio4edu.github.io/rstudio4edu-book/make-book.html) can be useful too.

 ## ABSOLUTE ESSENTIALS